VLS international conference 2025

 DEADLINE: 3 March 2025

-PUBLICATION: participants will be asked to submit a final version of their paper, following the conference, for publication in an Open Access edited volume.
+PUBLICATION: participants will be asked to submit a final version of their paper, following the conference, for publication in a peer-reviewed, Open Access edited book.

 DEADLINE: 15 May 2025